redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 mentioned above), e.g.:

     hypervisor/tripleo/openstack network list

+The `openstack` command is mostly documented [here](https://docs.openstack.org/python-openstackclient/stein/cli/), though note that it itself extensible and indeed TripleO adds extra commands to manage the undercloud and the overcloud.

 We can directly access the individual service containers via the `hypervisor/tripleo/podman`, `hypervisor/tripleo/podman-bash`, and `hypervisor/tripleo/podman-restart` shortcuts.
 Run any of